Issa Album

 Issa Album is the debut studio album by rapper 21 Savage.
-It was released on July 7, 2017, through Slaughter Gang and distributed by Epic Records.
+It was released on July 7, 2017, through Slaughter Gang Entertainment and distributed by Epic Records.
 The album features production from frequent collaborator Metro Boomin, alongside Southside, Pi'erre Bourne, Zaytoven, Wheezy, DJ Mustard and 21 Savage himself.
 It succeeds 21 Savage's collaborative EP with Metro Boomin, Savage Mode (2016).

 Issa Album was supported by the lead single, "Bank Account".
 The album charted at number two on the US Billboard 200, and received generally positive reviews from critics.

 Background

 On February 9, 2017, 21 Savage announced the title of the album.
 On June 29, 21 Savage revealed the album's cover art, along with the release date.
 On July 2, 2017, 21 Savage confirmed the album's producers.

 Promotion

 "Issa" featuring Young Thug and Drake, was a planned single to be released on Savage's album.
 On December 19, 2016, Young Thug posted a video confirming that he will collaborate with 21 Savage on his debut studio album.
-However in May 2017, the original track was leaked online and made many fans unaware of the song being on the album.
+However, in May 2017, the original track was leaked online and made many fans unaware of the song being on the album.
 It is also been confirmed that 21 Savage has scrapped the song from his studio album.